gjwdyk/Notes-K8s/NGINX/README.md

 When you select to Build/Compile the NGINX+ KIC container image, that means you do:
 - [ ] Build/Compile the NGINX+ KIC container image, and Push/Upload the built/compiled container image to the Repository (Docker Hub) following the configured Account Credentials, Repository Name and Container Image's Tag (Version).
 - [ ] Pull/Download the NGINX+ KIC container image from the exact same Repository Name and Container Image's Tag (Version).
+This step is exactly the same as the above [SKIPPING Building/Compiling NGINX+ KIC Container Image](#When SKIPPING Building/Compiling NGINX+ KIC Container Image) section.
 This is why the "NGINX+'s Repository (Docker Hub) Name" (DockerHubRepositoryName) parameter needs to be in sync with the "Repository (Docker Hub) User ID" (DockerHubUserID) parameter.